Best colony counter app for labs, iPhone, and Android

-A colony counter is only one step in a wider workflow.
+For bacterial colony counting, CFU workflows, and plate-counting handoffs, a counter is only one step in the wider experiment.
 If counting is disconnected from your protocol and timing flow, data quality may still drift between operators.

 See colony counting in action with lab laps